Prerequisites

 small.txt

-will be run recursively stepping inside every sub-directory.
+sub_folder/Using the -R option ls will be run recursively stepping inside every sub-directory.

-The contents of the archive
+ls -RThe contents of the archive folder viewed recursively.

 large.txt small.txt sub_folder